Kai0522/PSO_Matlab/README.md

 particles=36   ;                        %Numbers of agent
 mult=9     ;                            %dimantion of function
 ```
-3.Modify the plot instructions if you need
+3.Modify the plot instructions if you need.